 .auth

 : your authentication info.
-Usually two types of data are accepted: GPG public key and SSH public key.- You MUST add at least one out of GPG pubkey and SSH pubkey.
+Usually, two types of data are accepted: GPG public key and SSH public key.- You MUST add at least one out of GPG pubkey and SSH pubkey.

-- If you plan to add a GPG pubkey, you need to create one first (assuming you don't have one), for example following this guide by GitHub.
-You will also need the pubkey when submitting your registration request.
+- If you plan to add a GPG pubkey, you need to create one first

 - You also need to upload your GPG pubkey to a public server, aka Keyserver, for other people to obtain.
-The most widely used option if

-. - Run this command:
+- Run this command:

-gpg --send-keys [GPG Key ID] --keyserver hkp://pool.sks-keyservers.net
+gpg --keyserver hkp://keyserver.ubuntu.com --send-key [GPG Key ID]

 - Then fill the key ID to